probablyalexzhu/probablyalexzhu.github.io/content/about/index.md

 ![Bird That Carries You Over A Disproportionately Small Gap](bird.png "&quot;Bird That Carries You Over A Disproportionately Small Gap&quot; from Undertale that inspired my online avatar")

 I care about doing meaningful, ethical work for the world.
-Other than coding, I love reading (philosophy, psychology, and sci-fi), competitive debating, tennis, and producing music.
-Feel free to reach out any way about anything!
+Other than coding, I love reading (philosophy, psychology, and sci-fi), competitive debating, tennis, and creating content.
+Feel free to reach out about anything!

 ## Latest Coding Jams 🎧
 {{< spotify type="track" id="2xkCK64mVslpApVL7i6Mxj" width="100%" height="100" >}}